Congruence schemes: Sesquiads

 given by

 This is indeed a congruence, as a compatible additive structure on $A/E$ is given by $A/E\hookrightarrow R_B$.
-Note, however, that the additioninduces on $A/E$ by the inclusion in $R_B$ is in general richer than the minimal addition of $A/E$.
+Note, however, that the addition induced on $A/E$ by the inclusion in $R_B$ is in general richer than the minimal addition of $A/E$.

 \begin{lemma} Let $(C_k)$ be a family of congruences on $A$.
 Then their intersection $C=\bigcap_kC_k$, as a subset of $A\times A$, is a congruence again. \end{lemma}